Who is Today's "Typical" Learner?

 The Impact of Nontraditional Students on Higher Education

 As a group, nontraditional students have changed the way that higher education operates.
-Here are some twenty-first century trends in education that promise to reshape the face of higher learning:
+Here are some twenty-first century trends in education that may reshape the face of higher learning:

 - The old idea of a well-rounded education is giving way to a career-oriented work training model.